shivamxverma/NoteStack/server/README.md

    ```

 4. **Set Up Environmental Variables**
-   - Create a `.env` file in the `client` directory.
+   - Create a `.env` file in the `server` directory.
-   - Add the required environmental variables (e.g., API endpoints, keys) as specified in the `.env.example` file or project documentation.
+   - Add the required environmental variables (e.g., database credentials, API keys) as specified in the `.env.example` file or project documentation.

 5. **Run the Development Server**
    ```bash
    npm run dev
    ```